stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Stormpath also makes it very easy to transfer your existing user directory into a Stormpath Directory using our API.
 Depending on how you store your passwords, you will use one of three approaches:

 1. **Passwords in Plaintext:** If you stored passwords in plaintext, you can use the Stormpath API to import them directly.
 Stormpath will create the Accounts and secure their passwords automatically (within our system).
 Make sure that your Stormpath Directory is configured to *not* send Account Verification emails before beginning import.
 2. **Passwords With MCF Hash:** If your password hashing algorithm follows a format Stormpath supports, you can use the API to import Accounts directly.
-Available formats and instructions are detailed [below].
+Available formats and instructions are detailed :ref:`below <importing-mcf>`.
 3. **Passwords With Non-MCF Hash:** If you hashed passwords in a format Stormpath does not support, you can still use the API to create the Accounts, but you will need to issue a password reset afterwards.
 Otherwise, your users won't be able to use their passwords to login.

 .. note::

-	To import user accounts from an LDAP or Social Directory, please see the [above section].
+	To import user accounts from an LDAP or Social Directory, please see the :ref:`above section <make-mirror-dir>`.

 Due to the sheer number of database types and the variation between individual data models, the actual importing of users is not something that Stormpath handles at this time.
 What we recommend is that you write a script that is able to iterate through your database and grab the necessary information.
 Then the script uses our APIs to re-create the user base in the Stormpath database.